New York attorney general outlines pattern of possible fraud at Trump business

 This month, Trump’s lawyers also filed court papers in New York state seeking to block James’ subpoenas, prompting her filing Tuesday.

+James, who is running for reelection this year, argued in the court filing that while her office had compiled substantial evidence that Trump’s company had engaged in possible fraud, investigators needed to question Trump in order to determine who was responsible for “the numerous misstatements and omissions made by him or on his behalf” — and whether they were intentional.

-James, who is running for reelection this year, has investigated Trump’s business practices since March 2019.
+James has investigated Trump’s business practices since March 2019.
 In previous filings, she described the properties she was scrutinizing and said that her investigators were looking into whether Trump had inflated the value of various properties across the country in order to secure loans and obtain economic and tax benefits.

-In Tuesday’s filing, she went further, giving specific examples in which she said the former president’s business had misrepresented the worth of its properties and showing how those misrepresentations had benefited the company, allowing it to receive favorable loans, insurance coverage and tax benefits.
+The accusations center on Trump’s statements of financial condition, the annual record of his assets and liabilities that he gave to lenders and insurers.
+James’ office said that he “was personally involved in reviewing and approving the statements of financial condition before their issuance.”

+The filing argued that the statements made “frequent use of misleading asset valuations in order to obtain financial benefits.”

+They also accused the Organization of calculating the value of Trump Tower by falsely inflating the size of Trump’s longtime home: While Trump had claimed since 2012 that his triplex penthouse apartment in the building was 30,000 square feet, he had signed documents stating its size as 10,996 square feet.

+The additional square footage allowed the company to claim a $327 million value for the apartment in statements of financial condition.
+James said that Allen H. Weisselberg, the Trump Organization’s longtime chief financial officer, had said during questioning by James’ investigators that the apartment was overvalued by “give or take” $200 million.

 Trump’s company is already under indictment in Manhattan.
-In July, then-District Attorney Cyrus Vance charged the company and its longtime chief financial officer with carrying out a 15-year scheme to dole out off-the-books luxury perks to certain executives.
+In July, the former district attorney, Cyrus Vance, charged the company and Weisselberg with carrying out a 15-year scheme to dole out off-the-books luxury perks to certain executives.
 That case is scheduled to head to trial later this year.